 A new project of mental health stories by youth includes an e-book and resource toolkit and four nationally distributed 30-minute podcasts and short form films called “Choreo-Poem.”

 With support from the Ronni S. Lacroute fund, the Oregon Community Foundation, the James F. and Marion L. Miller Foundation and Oregon Children’s Theatre, the Peabody award-winning multicultural production organization MediaRites is launching a project responding to the isolation of youth and its effect on mental health in BIPOC and disability communities (ages 14-21).

 The ISM Youth Files includes) 1) an e-book collection of monologues, personal essays, poetry and short graphic novelettes, 2) four 30-minute podcasts of youth stories, interviews and performances and 3) 2-3 minute films of performed poetry with movement.
-The e-book, podcast and films will be distributed free.
+The e-book, podcast and films will be distributed.
 We will also be distributing the podcast on all platforms and nationally through PRX.org (Public Radio Exchange).

 Through submissions from youth around the country, this project will have an emphasis on Oregon youth.
 Announcements are being sent to public schools, libraries and community organizations.
 Through a panel comprised of mental health consultants, partners and youth representatives, we’ll select up to 15 or more submissions.
 Each submission selected receive an honorarium payment.

 Two decades earlier, MediaRites produced a book and CD series called “Sorting Through Shadows: Youth Speak Out on Mental Health.”
 MediaRites selected essays from more than 25 contributors from all over country and the world.